Robert Fulton Memorial Reading

 by Ken Paul Rosenthal © 2008

-Several years ago, when I began teaching film as a means of cultivating personal vision, I was granted carte blanche to Alfonso Alvarez's film collection where I re-discovered Robert Fulton's sublime, Running Shadow, Part IV.
+Several years ago, when I began teaching film as a means of cultivating personal vision, I was granted carte blanche to Alfonso Alvarez's film collection where I re-discovered Robert Fulton's sublime, Running Shadow.
 I hadn’t lost sight of it.
 But it had been some ten years since I’d last experienced it’s delicious and delirious rush of color, light and spirit in this very room.
 I had forgotten the title, but to taste those images again—even off a VHS tape—was to recall a kiss with divinity from those tender, intoxicating days of artistic awakening.
 Whereas Stan Brakhage gave pictures to spirit, Robert Fulton gave spirit to pictures.

 Each time I screened Running Shadow for a class, collective gasps emerged from the darkness as students alternately lost and found their breaths.
 And without fail, at least one student would approach me after class to offer their profound thanks, looking as if they’d just come down off the mountain having seen the light—which indeed they had.
 In their eyes I observed a seismic shift in consciousness.
 In their eyes, liquid and crystal.
 Their eyes, drunk from a shot of satori, hungry for a chaser, a parting glance to this first part of running shadow.

 Last year in Singapore, I screened a segment of Running Shadow as part of an editing lecture.
-10 minutes into the show, I turned the tape off and met the eyes of Ning.
+Ten minutes into the show, I turned the tape off and met the eyes of Ning.
 Again, liquid and crystal, but with a dash of outrage over my folly.
 So after class, we watched the entire piece from beginning to end, and became buds in the true organic sense; blossoming comrades, joined at soul’s hip after coming down from a shared hallucination, feeling intimately that god is an artist, nature is god’s canvas, and Robert Fulton is god’s prophet.

 I would like to read you an entry from Ning’s class journal: